Every Oscar Best Picture Winner Ranked—From Worst to Best

 75. Chicago (2002)

-Like Bob Fosse before him, Rob Marshall’s name is synonymous with larger-than-life narratives and exciting choreography.
+Rob Marshall is synonymous with larger-than-life stories and exciting choreography.
 In his feature film debut (another Weinstein production), Marshall gathered Hollywood’s top technicians and actors (Renée Zellweger, Catherine Zeta-Jones and Richard Gere, to name a few) to retell the story of a chorus dancer who murders her lover and achieves nationwide notoriety.
 Its lampooning of the American justice system and celebrity culture is entertaining, but it was facing better competition at the 75th Academy Awards.

-What Should Have Won Best Picture: The Pianist
+What Should Have Won Best Picture: The Hours

 74. Going My Way (1944)